Open-SGF/invisiblemanleadership.org/README.md

 - Run the following commands in the `web` container
     - `composer install`
     - `php craft install`
+        - This command will prompt you for several values.
+Go with the default for all of these except the admin credentials (which don't have a default)
-        - This command will prompt for admin user credentials.
-These values will only be used on your local machine.
+            - Note: The admin credentials will only be used on your local machine.
 They don't need to be unique or very secure.
     - `php craft migrate/all`
     - `php craft project-config/apply`
 - Run `docker compose up -d` to spin up the rest of the containers
 - Open `https://localhost:8080` in your browser to see the website

+## Troubleshooting
+- Permission denied error when running `composer install`
+    - If your host machine is linux it's possible that the user in the docker containers is different than the one on your host machine.
+You can add the env variables `WWWGROUP` and `WWWUSER` to `.env`.
+You'll need to set these values to be your host systems user id and group id.
+You can get these values with the `id` command.
+Make sure to rebuild your containers with `docker compose build --no-cache` afterwards.